 A Leading Voice On Coronavirus Task Force, Deborah Birx Draws Praise And Criticism

-One of the new staples of the coronavirus outbreak here in the U.S. has been the nightly briefings from the White House Coronavirus Task Force.
-A regular at the podium, and often the only woman on stage, is Dr. Deborah Birx.
-In her role as coronavirus response coordinator, she's become one of the most prominent voices of the administration around this crisis.
+One of the new staples of the coronavirus outbreak here in the U.S. has been the nightly briefings from the White House coronavirus task force.
+A regular at the lectern, and often the only woman on stage, is Dr. Deborah Birx.
+In her role as coronavirus response coordinator, she has become one of the most prominent voices of the administration around this crisis.

-Her appearances are a cross between a war-briefing and FDR's fireside chat.
+Her appearances are a cross between a war briefing and FDR's fireside chats.
 She mixes the minutia of disease transmission with deeply personal stories, then pivots to complex discussions of antibody testing for the virus.
 She scolds and reassures within minutes of each other.

-Her presence on the Task Force as been well-received in the world of public health, though recently some comments have raised eyebrows.
+Her presence on the task force as been well-received in the world of public health, though recently, some comments have raised eyebrows.

-Thursday night she admonished the media about dire warnings of hospitals running out of beds.
-And she warned against discussions that New Yorkers need to be drawing up Do Not Resuscitate orders because the region's hospitals have run out of beds and equipment.
+On Thursday night, she admonished the media about dire warnings of hospitals running out of beds.
+And she warned against discussions that New Yorkers need to be drawing up do "not resuscitate orders" because the region's hospitals have run out of beds and equipment.

 "There is no situation in the United States right now that warrants that kind of discussion," she said.

 Birx continued in that vein, attempting to assure Americans that large proportions of the public won't get infected quickly.
-On the night when the U.S. surpassed China with the most confirmed cases globally, Birx's comments drew sharp criticism on social media.
+Coming on the night that the U.S. surpassed China with the most confirmed cases globally, Birx's comments drew sharp criticism on social media.
 The pushback came from some of the country's top academic epidemiologists.

 Marc Lipsitch, an epidemiologist from the Harvard T.H.
-Chan School of Public Health who's worked on modeling this virus, tweeted a lengthy rebuttal to her comment that there isn't currently data showing that 20% of population could get infected.
+Chan School of Public Health who has worked on modeling this virus, tweeted a lengthy rebuttal to her comment that there currently isn't data showing that 20% of population could get infected.

 "The scenario Dr. Birx is 'assuring' us about is one in which we somehow escape Italy's problem of overloaded healthcare system despite the fact that social distancing is not really happening in large parts of the US...
 That is unlikely," he wrote.